European consumer law: History

 The Unfair Terms in Consumer Contracts Directive 1993 was the second main measure.
 Under article 3(1) a term is unfair, and not binding, if it is not "individually negotiated| and "if, contrary to the requirement of good faith, it causes a significant imbalance in the parties' rights and obligations arising under the contract, to the detriment of the consumer".
 The Court of Justice has continually affirmed that the Directive, as recital 16 states, "is based on the idea that the consumer is in a weak position vis-à-vis the seller or supplier, as regards both his bargaining power and his level of knowledge".
 Terms which are very skewed, are to be conclusively regarded as contrary to "good faith" and therefore unfair.
-For example, in RWE AG v Verbraucherzentrale NRW eV, clauses in gas supply contracts enabling the German utiliies company RWE to vary unilaterally prices were advised by the European Court of Justice to be insufficiently transparent, and therefore unfair.
+For example, in RWE AG v Verbraucherzentrale NRW eV, clauses in gas supply contracts enabling the German utiliies company RWE to vary unilaterally prices were stated by the European Court of Justice to be insufficiently transparent, and therefore unfair.
 In Brusse v Jahani BV the Court of Justice of the European Union advised that clauses in a tenancy contract requiring tenants pay €25 per day were likely unfair, and would have to be entirely void without replacement, if they were not substituted with more precise mandatory terms in national legislation.
-In Aziz v Caixa d'Estalvis de Catalunya, following the financial crisis of 2007–2008, the European Court of Justice advised that even terms regarding repossession of homes in Spain had to be assessed for fairness by national courts.
+In Aziz v Caixa d'Estalvis de Catalunya, after the 2008 financial crisis, the European Court of Justice advised that even terms regarding repossession of homes in Spain had to be assessed for fairness by national courts.
 In Kušionová v SMART Capital a.s., the Court of Justice of the European Union held that consumer law was to be interpreted in the light of fundamental rights, including the right to housing, in the event that a home could be repossessed.
 Because consumer law operates through Directives, national courts have the final say on applying the general principles set out by the European Court of Justice's case law.

+The EU's Directive 98/6/EC, published on 16 February 1998 with a transposition deadline of 18 March 2000, was concerned with "consumer protection in the indication of the prices of products offered to consumers".

+The European Commission announced a "New Deal for Consumers" in April 2018, which put forward plans to strengthen consumer law and the coordination of consumer rights enforcement by national authorities.
+The "new deal" involved updating the directives on unfair terms in consumer contracts, price indications, unfair business practices and consumer rights, along with a proposal to replace the existing injunctions directive with a directive on "representative actions for the protection of the collective interests of consumers".